 Add veggies to make your mac & cheese go further.

 Broccoli is probably the most obvious vegetable to add.
 (They even sell boxed mac & cheese with little bits of dehydrated broccoli!)
 I also really like adding mushrooms, greens (like kale or spinach), roasted jalapenos or poblanos, cauliflower… anything that goes with the cheese you’re using, really.
-I mentioned this trick in my Vegetable Baked Ziti recipe–when you add a lot of veggies, you can get more servings out of the recipe.
-Which a high calorie dish like mac & cheese, this is a good thing!
+I mentioned this trick in my Vegetable Baked Ziti recipe—when you add a lot of veggies, you can get more servings out of the recipe.
+Which, especially with a high calorie dish like mac & cheese, is a good thing!

 You don’t need to start with a roux.
 Really.